Online Biology Degrees

 Admissions Requirements for Biological Sciences Programs

-Students applying to a bachelor’s program in biological sciences generally need to submit official transcripts from their high school with strong marks in math and science; a statement of purpose; SAT or ACT scores; and a completed application with a fee.
+Students applying to a bachelor’s program in biological sciences generally need to submit official transcripts from their high school with strong marks in math and science, a statement of purpose, SAT or ACT scores, and a completed application with a fee.
 Those who have attended other colleges and wish to transfer credits will need to arrange to have an official transcript from each college sent to the one they want to attend.
-Master’s degree programs not only typically ask for official transcripts, but they also may require several years of professional work experience, recommendations from industry leaders, and completion of the GRE exam.
-Please note that most online programs in biological sciences also call for a competitive GPA (e.g., >3.2).

 Online Undergraduate Programs in Biological Sciences

-For most entry-level careers in biological sciences, applicants must at minimum have a bachelor’s degree in biology or a related field.
+For most entry-level careers in biological sciences, applicants must, at minimum, have a bachelor’s degree in biology or a related field.
 Prospective students should evaluate several schools before applying to ensure that they find the best fit for their schedule, goals, and interests.
-Please note that some distance-based programs at this level are “bachelor’s completion” programs, and may only accept candidates with a qualifying associate degree or previous on-campus experience.
+Please note that some distance-based programs at this level are “bachelor’s completion” programs and may only accept candidates with a qualifying associate degree or previous on-campus experience.

 Arizona State University

 ASU’s online bachelor’s degree in biochemistry is designed for students wishing to further their studies in biochemistry or prepare for medical, dental, or pharmacy school.
 The program consists of 42 classes that take 7.5 weeks each to complete.
 Also, the school accepts up to 90 credits in transfer for this program.
 Examples of some of the courses include calculus for engineers, general chemistry, quantitative applications, global awareness, and organic chemistry.
-Some of the potential career fields available with this degree include biotechnology, chemical, government, healthcare, research, and teaching.
-Notably, ASU was named the “most innovative school in the U.S.” by the U.S. News and World Report in 2018.
-Please note that ASU also has an online bachelor’s degree in biological sciences.

 • Location: Tempe, Arizona

-• Tuition: $12,834 per year
+• Tuition: $654 per credit

 • Program length: 120 credits (two to four years, depending on transfer credits)